-HR 2877 made it to the floor of the Senate, however, a lone Senator held out.
+In 2020, Bill H.R.
+2877 was unanimously passed by the House of Representatives.
+It made it to the floor of the Senate, however, a lone Senator held out.
 In doing so, he dashed the hopes of millions of Irish nationals hoping to get access to thousands of E3 visas that go unused each year.

-It is apparent that COVID-19 has delayed any further lobbying of Congress to include Irish nationals on the E3 Visa.
-However, changes to the E3 will inevitably pass the Senate in 2024.
-No party will risk a political backlash from Irish voters in an election year.
+However, changes to the E3 Legislation will be re-introduced and inevitably pass both Houses in 2024.
+No party will risk a political backlash from Irish American voters in a Presidential election year.

 The Australian Free Trade Agreement was signed into law on May 18, 2004.
 The E3 Visa was signed into law one year later by President George W. Bush on May 11, 2005.
-A crowning achievement of the Howard Government, it is widely believed that the E3 visa was created to thank Australia for its unwavering military support during the Gulf Wars.
+A crowning achievement of the Howard Government.

 The E3 is similar in many ways to the H1B visa.
 However, only 65,000 new H1Bs are available to the world, and Australia is disproportionally allocated 10,500 E3 visas each year.
 Further, the E3 visa has particular advantages over other work visas.
 For example, spouses are allowed to work, and they do not need to be Australian.
 Moreover, the visa is renewable indefinitely.
 Also, the cost to the employer is di minimus, and the application process can take as little as two weeks.